-Our overall aim in 2019/20 is to achieve improvement with the NHS Wales Outcomes Measures for improved access to care and support for patients across the stroke nathway and to deliver better nationt outcomes across the stre drivers are: oke pathway and to deliver better patient outcomes.
-Our Living well and stroke prevention We will reduce risk factors through the wider prevention agenda and fully implement a DES for Anti-coagulant Therapy (DOAC) through our Primary and Community Services Unit.
+Our overall aim in 2019/20 is to achieve improvement with the NHS Wales Outcomes Measures for improved access to care and support for patients across the stroke nathway and to deliver better nationt outcomes across the stred oke pathway and to deliver better patient outcomes.
+Our Living well and stroke prevention We will reduce risk factors through the wider prevention agenda and fully implement a DES for Anti-coagulan Therapy (DOAC) through our Primary and Community Services Unit.
 The provision of FAST effective care Our actions will be to continue to make incremental gains in our stroke pathways through service improvement and the actions in our Stroke Delivery Plan.
 Improved performance in the early phases of the pathway.
 The arrangements for thrombectomy services for South Wales will be agreed through WHSSC by the start of 2019/20 and we plan to continue to develop our services.
 During 2019/20 we will continue to work with our regional partners to developing a HASU model through ARCH.
-The provision of rehabilitation services to aid recovery and to We will develop an Invest to Save proposal for Early Supported Discharge Services for stroke by assessing the effectiveness of existing rehabilitation services and inpatient care using VBHc methodology.
+The provision of rehabilitation services to aid recovery We will develop an Invest to Save proposal for Early Supported Discharge Services for stroke by assessing the effectiveness of existing rehabilitation services and inpatient care using VBHc methodology.
 This may also include trialling new service models on a non-recurrent basis through the national Stroke Implementation Group monies.
-It is and to promote life after stroke services intended that this service will be in place towards the end of Quarter 2 of 2019/20 which will underpin an improvement in performance in Quarter 3 onwards.
+It is performance in Quarter 3 onwards.